Legal PBA Philippine Cup Betting Guide

 Philippine Cup Betting Odds

-Expect the San Miguel Beermen to be the favorites to win the conference, as they have won the series each season since 2014 and have the most PBA Philippine Cup titles in history with nine so far.
+Expect Barangay Ginebra San Miguel to be the favorites to win the conference, as they are the defending champions and have been playing well in recent years.

 The 2020 Philippine Cup season was originally slated to begin on March 8, 2020, and the league held a single game before shuttering itself for the next seven months due to the coronavirus outbreak.
 That game featured the San Miguel Beermen vs. the Magnolia Hotshots, with the defending champion Beermen winning 94-87.

-The Philippine Cup restart, scheduled to tip off on October 11, will include this game as part of the official record, and the conference will be contested entirely within an NBA-like quarantine “bubble,” with all games being held at the Angeles University Foundation Gym in Angeles, Pampanga.
+The Philippine Cup restarted on October 11, and the conference was contested entirely within an NBA-like quarantine “bubble,” with all games being held at the Angeles University Foundation Gym in Angeles, Pampanga.

 The Philippine Cup is typically comprised of only 11 games per team.
 Because the conference is technically a tournament from the start, this round – what Westerners might consider the “regular season” – is a single round-robin tournament to establish seeding for the next round.
 The top eight teams by record advance to the next stage: